easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_DOCUMENTATION_INDEX.md

 - **Content**:
   - Quick start (3 options)
   - What happens on launch
-  - Where to find Q-IDE
+  - Where to find Top Dog
   - Important notes
   - Quick commands
   - Troubleshooting basics